Lucio Andrice Muandula

-Lucio Andrice Muandula (born 9 October 1959) is a Mozambican prelate of the Catholic Church who has been bishop of Xai-Xai since 2004.
+Lucio Andrice Muandula (born 9 October 1959) is a Mozambican prelate of the Catholic Church who is the bishop of the Diocese of Chimoio since 17 December 2025.
+Prior to that, he was the bishop of Xai-Xai since 2004.
 He was president of the Episcopal Conference of Mozambique from 2009 to 2015 and from 2018 to 2021 and president of the Inter-Regional Meeting of the Bishops of Southern Africa (IMBISA) from 2019 to 2022.
 He has been second vice president of the Symposium of Episcopal Conferences of Africa and Madagascar (SECAM) since 2019.

 Biography

 Lucio Andrice Muandula was born in Maputo, then known as Lourenço Marques, on 9 October 1959, the second of eleven children.
 He was ordained a priest on 14 May 1989 by Cardinal Alexandre José Maria dos Santos.
 He served as parish vicar of the cathedral parish as well as secretary and chancellor of the archdiocese from 1989 to 1991.
 He was professor of theology at the "Sant'Agostino" Major Seminary for the year 1991–1992.

 Studying in Rome from 1992 to 2003, he earned a licentiate in sacred scripture at the Pontifical Biblical Institute and a doctorate in biblical theology at the Pontifical Gregorian University.
 He returned to Mozambique in July 2003 to become parish priest of the cathedral parish in Maputo and a professor at the "San Pio X" Interdiocesan Theological Seminary.